 The bad: It doesn’t actually heat the water, which means you’ll still need a fire or other heat source to get started.

 For purists, cowboy coffee boils (get it?) the coffee-making process down to its base components: hot water, coarse ground coffee, and time.
 Eggshells, which smooth out any bitterness and help floating grounds sink to the bottom faster, are optional.
 Nothing more.
 It’s because of this “rustic, sittin’-round-the-campfire” image that it often gets a bad wrap among java-loving elitists.
 The process is more art than science, so the final product varies widely.
-For such a deceptively simple method, there is a surprising number of recipes available online.
+For such a deceptively simple method, there are a surprising number of recipes available online.
 If you’re new to the process, grab a cowboy coffee kettle and start with this four-step recipe from Sam James of Toronto’s famed Sam James Coffee Bar:

 The good: It’s dirt-cheap and requires only ground coffee and some sort of heating vessel to prepare.